manjusv/manjusv.github.io/posts/_posts/2024-11-06-Caching-Redis-Memcached.md

 ## Redis vs. Memcached

 - **Redis**:
     - **Overview**: An in-memory data structure store that can be used as a cache, database, and message broker.
 It supports various data structures like strings, lists, sets, sorted sets, and hashes.
+Redis supports data persistence, meaning it can save cache data to disk periodically or as specified by the configuration.
+So, if Redis stops or crashes, it can reload the cached data upon restarting, retaining the previously stored information.

     - **Features**: Data persistence, advanced data types, built-in replication, Lua scripting, and pub/sub capabilities.